ahsan-javaiid/utils/README.md

 - Get events by topic for a given contract address
 - Verify swap from RIF to USDRIF of value min $10.
+- Verify vote on chain task for dao